fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m2-exercise-implement-polymorphism-csharp.md

 - BankCustomerMethods.cs: This file implements the methods defined in the IBankCustomer interface for the BankCustomer class, including methods to return full name, update name, and display customer information.

+- CheckingAccount.cs: This file defines the CheckingAccount class, which inherits from the BankAccount class and includes properties and methods specific to checking accounts, such as an overdraft limit.

 - Extensions.cs: This file contains extension methods for IBankCustomer and IBankAccount interfaces, providing additional functionality such as validation and greeting.
 For BankCustomer, it includes methods to check if the customer ID is valid and to greet the customer.
 For BankAccount, it includes methods to check if the account is overdrawn and if a specified amount can be withdrawn.

 - IBankAccount.cs: This file defines the IBankAccount interface, specifying the properties and methods that a bank account class must implement.

 - IBankCustomer.cs: This file defines the IBankCustomer interface, specifying the properties and methods that a bank customer class must implement.

+- MoneyMarketAccount.cs: This file defines the MoneyMarketAccount class, which inherits from the BankAccount class and includes properties and methods specific to money market accounts, such as a minimum balance requirement.

-- Program.cs: This file contains the main entry point of the application, demonstrating the creation and manipulation of BankCustomer and BankAccount objects, as well as various operations like deposits, withdrawals, and transfers.
+- Program.cs: This file contains the main entry point of the application, demonstrating the creation and manipulation of objects created using base and derived classes, as well as various operations like deposits, withdrawals, and transfers.

+- SavingsAccount.cs: This file defines the SavingsAccount class, which inherits from the BankAccount class and includes properties and methods specific to savings accounts, such as a withdrawal limit.

 This exercise includes the following tasks: